Map pip

 The original Arch board members, at a kitchen meeting in 2016, ahead of the set up of the surgery

-1. An in-reach service to Royal Sussex County and Mill View hospitals.
-The aim of our hospital in-reach team is to improve health outcomes by supporting patients to stay in hospital for the duration of the required treatment (including starting them on substitute prescribing and alcohol detox when admitted), managing the time of their discharge, registering them with a GP if needed, liaising with housing services to ensure no-one is discharged onto the streets, making referrals to services like Adult Social Care, Integrated Nursing Team, Justlife and the substance misuse service who all help support people once they are discharged back to the community.
+2. An in-reach service to Royal Sussex County hospital.
+The aim of our hospital in-reach team is to improve health outcomes by identifying people admitted to hospital whilst experiencing homelessness, and supporting them to stay in hospital for the duration of the required treatment, managing the time of their discharge, registering them with a GP if needed, liaising with housing services to ensure no-one is discharged onto the streets, making referrals to services like Adult Social Care, Integrated Nursing Team, Justlife and the substance misuse service who all help support people once they are discharged back to the community.
+Part of the service involves providing patients with “dignity packs” (pyjamas, changes of clothes, toiletries, magazines), in order to make their hospital stay bearable and comfortable, making them more likely to stick with their treatment.

-2. An engagement service offering non-clinical support to patients .
+3. An engagement service offering non-clinical support to patients.
 The Justlife Heath Engagement Team work proactively, enabling patients to obtain and maintain suitable accommodation and access health and community services.
 Their intensive work is vital as they support people to build their confidence, take ownership of their situation, improve their health and engage positively with the wider community

 In all of our work, we are driven by our Vision and Values.
 These drive us to provide the best possible service to our patients, and to continue to improve our practice.